 Then some successful, experienced people told me about activity-based selling.
 I changed my mindset and revamped my process.
 Soon, I started selling.

-Now, as a Pipedrive co-founder, I’ve committed my career to helping other salespeople all over the world master their work.
+Now, as a Pipedrive co-founder, I’ve committed my career to helping other salespeople worldwide master their work.
 This guide can be used by anyone in sales, from the largest multi-national companies to sole proprietorships.
-This is your path to maximizing your potential — and your closing ratio.
+It is your path to maximizing your potential and your closing ratio.

 What is Activity-Based Selling?